We are now accepting applications for AAWPI's 2017 Fellowship Program!

 Do you want to be a part of changing the face of government?

-Orientation training weekend on Saturday, January 28 and Sunday, January 29, 2017.
+Orientation training weekend on Saturday, January 27 and Sunday, January 28, 2018.

-Group project to be implemented by the fellows that showcases the fellows' experiences in the program to the local community.
+Group project to be implemented by fellow that showcases the fellows' experiences in the program to the local community.
 Fellows will receive guidelines and support in developing and implementing the project.
 The overall goals are to build strong teamwork among the fellows and build community among the larger AAWPI community.

 Fellows will each receive a $500 stipend.
 Recipients of federal work-study may be eligible to redeem their work-study award through this fellowship instead of the program stipend.
 If applicable, please indicate your interest in using your work-study on the cover page of your application.
 Past fellows have also arranged to receive academic credit through the fellowship.
 AAWPI will cover the cost of the January training weekend and program materials throughout the fellowship.

 Asian-American women with strong interest in the intersection of policy and community issues and who possess strong written and oral communication skills are encouraged to apply.
 For those in school, students of all majors are encouraged to apply.